-If the person is determined to be mentally incapacitated, the Court will next determine whether a guardianship of the person, guardianship of the property, or both are needed.
-A family member who seeks appointment as guardian will need to submit to criminal and credit background checks.
-After the guardian is appointed, he or she will attend an educational course for guardians.
+In situations where you are concerned about a loved one, a conservatorship or guardianship can also be a good option.
+In doing so, you can rest assured that they will get the care they need.
+At the outset, the court will determine whether the person is mentally incapacitated.
+If the person is determined to be mentally incapacitated, the court will next determine whether guardianship of the person, guardianship of the property or both are needed.
+A family member who seeks an appointment as guardian will need to submit to criminal and credit background checks.
+After the guardian is appointed, they will attend an educational course for guardians.